rrvt/RACES-Contacts/README.md

 ## Updates

+### Update 4/15/24

+Add MyToolBar class to deal with Dialog Box Toolbars.

 ### Update 2/17/24

 Reorganized the Library so that it compiles once into Debug and Release directories under the Library